file-format/Docs/en/compression/apk.md

 ## What is an APK file?

 A file with .apk extension is a Google Android app file that is used to install apps (applications) on the Android devices.
 It is created as an executable file using the official IDE Google Android Studio, and is uploaded to Google Play store to be downloaded and installed by end users.
 APK files can be generated and made available for manual installation as well prior to publishing to Google Play store.
-However, in manual case, you need to be sure about the source of such file as to avoid any malware infecting mobile devices.
+This helps in testing the functionality and behaviour of the generated APK package file.
+Therefore, one needs to be sure that the APK file is from a trusted source and does not contain any malware.

 ## APK File Format